lekakenycollins8/eric-coaching-gpt/eric-gpt/docs/jackier-workbook-integration.md

    - If current worksheets are effective
    - If additional clarification is needed
    - What next steps would be most beneficial
+9. User sees their progress on their leadership journey visualization
+10. At strategic points, user is offered coaching integration with Eric
+11. Follow-up worksheets adapt based on user's previous responses
-9. Cycle continues with adaptive recommendations
+12. Cycle continues with increasingly personalized recommendations

 ## Technical Requirements